 Take Continuous Snaps

 Use your burst image option as most of the time animals are moving objects & within a moment the whole photo environment can change.
+Burst or continuous mode is available in most high or low budget digital cameras.
 So, if you take at least 5 continuous photos, the possibility of getting more accurate & variant photo will be increased.
 Even many photographers intended to take a snap & after taking burst image they found more beautiful photos in burst series.

 Since in many cases it’s a part of travel photography, but wildlife photography itself is a big branch of photography for the wide variation of objects.
 Millions are researches were done on it.
 And if you want a practical example we’ll just give you the example of national geography & discovery channel.
 Just keep your eyes on those channel.
 You can see by yourself how big this industry is.
 So, don’t think too much & just start capturing the life of beautiful creatures.